Rick Pitino: Personal life

 Pitino married the former Joanne Minardi in 1976.
 They have five living children, one of whom, Richard, became the head coach of the Xavier Musketeers in 2025.
 Their son, Daniel, died from congenital heart failure in 1987 at the age of six months.
 Rick and Joanne established the Daniel Pitino Foundation (along with a Daniel Pitino shelter in Owensboro, Kentucky) in his memory, which has raised millions of dollars for children in need.

-Their son's death was not the last tragedy for Rick and Joanne.
-Both were especially hard-hit by the terrorist attacks of September 11, 2001, as Joanne's brother and Rick's closest friend, Billy Minardi, was working as a bond trader for Cantor Fitzgerald on the 105th floor of the north tower of the World Trade Center when it was struck by American Airlines Flight 11.
+In the terrorist attacks of September 11, 2001, Joanne's brother and Rick's closest friend, Billy Minardi, was working as a bond trader for Cantor Fitzgerald on the 105th floor of the north tower of the World Trade Center when it was struck by American Airlines Flight 11.
 Since 2002, the University of Louisville has designated a December home game as the Billy Minardi Classic, and the university named a dorm on campus as "Billy Minardi Hall".
 Only a few months earlier, another brother-in-law of Rick's, Don Vogt, was killed after being hit by a New York City cab.